What is a payment processor? (And how does it work?)

 Conclusion

-Payment processors are essential technology that securely orchestrate card transaction processes between merchants and their cardholders.
+Payment processors are essential technology that securely manage card transaction processes between merchants and their cardholders.
+They enable payments both in brick-and-mortar stores and e-commerce platforms.

-Payment processors often also offer valuable-added services such as equipment provision, security solutions, PCI compliance support, and customer assistance.
+In addition to core processing, payment processors often provide value-added services such as equipment provision, PCI compliance support, fraud prevention tools, and customer assistance.

 Payments designed to accelerate your business